Best

 • Currency swaps: Currency swaps involve exchanging the principal and interest payments in one currency for the principal and interest payments in another.
 Multinational corporations often use this type of swap to manage exchange rate risk.

 • Commodity swaps: Commodity swaps involve exchanging cash flows based on the price of a particular commodity, such as natural gas or oil price.
 Energy (oil) companies commonly use this type of swap to manage price risk.
+These swaps are not available to retail traders.
+Instead, retail traders can use contracts for difference (CFD) on commodity trading platforms to gain exposure to commodities.

 • Equity swaps: Equity swaps involve exchanging cash flows based on the performance of a particular stock or stock index.
 Investors commonly use this type of swap to gain exposure to a particular stock or market, e.g., the S&P TSX index.